Three Methods for Towing an RV With a Car, and Electrical Connections to Use

 A Quality Electrical Power Adapter for Towing Vehicles

 Once, when I had traded cars, I needed to connect my old camper and I purchased this kit.
-It was actually easy to install and worked great for me.
+It was actually easy to install and has worked great for me in several instances.

 Renting a Car Versus Towing a Vehicle